-4.3.19 Having considered Recommendations 3 & 4, Lloyd's SAB should consider remarketing the LOF product to clearly demonstrate that they have addressed industry's concerns and have a criteria that provides for a 'fair award for the services rendered' through a process with enhanced transparency that will be universally acceptable.
-Any initiative will also need to clearly demonstrate that there are necessary safeguards in place to prevent any abuse or misuse.
+5.3.13 Finally, having considered Recommendations 3 & 4 of this and reached a conclusion it is recommended that LSAB 'relaunch' LOF to demonstrate that they have addressed industry's concerns and have criteria that reflect a 'fair award for the services rendered' through a process with enhanced transparency that will be universally acceptable.
+Any initiative will also need to demonstrate that there are safeguards in place to prevent any abuse or misuse.

-4.4 Liaison with Maritime Authorities
+5.4 Liaison between parties and with the Maritime Authorities

-4.4.1 If there are protracted negotiations between owners, underwriters and prospective salvors as to the type of contract upon which the salvage services are to be rendered, then time will be wasted at a stage where saving time is of vital importance.
-There is a need for Masters, shipowners and/or their insurers to clearly outline their future plans/intentions/requirements in a timely manner and this will enable coastal States to offer support and specify any concerns or requirements.
+5.4.1 If there are protracted negotiations between owners, underwriters and prospective salvors as to the type of contract upon which the salvage services are to be rendered, then time will be wasted at a stage where saving time is of vital importance.
+There is a need for Masters, shipowners and/or their insurers to clearly outline their plans/intentions/requirements in a timely manner and this will enable coastal states to offer support and specify any concerns or requirements.